Google employs humans to listen to some voice-assistant recordings

 “Language experts review and transcribe a small set of queries to help us better understand those languages,” wrote Google product manager David Monsees.
 “This is a critical part of the process of building speech technology.”

 How and why voice-reliant devices record customer queries has been a hot-button issue this year.
-Amazon, for instant, records and retains conversations on its Alexa devices and it employs humans to review some of them as well.
+Amazon, for instance, records and retains conversations on its Alexa devices, and it employs humans to review some of them as well.
 The company is facing several lawsuits from customers who say they didn’t consent to having their voices or those of minors recorded.

 (Amazon CEO Jeff Bezos owns The Washington Post.)